VulcanJS/vulcan-docs/source/schemas.md

 ### Other Properties

-#### `required` (`Users` only)
+#### `mustComplete` (`Users` only)

-You can mark a field as `required: true` to indicate that it should be completed when the user signs up.
+You can mark a field as `mustComplete: true` to indicate that it should be completed when the user signs up.
 If you're using the `vulcan:base-components` theme, a form will then pop up prompting the user to complete their profile with the missing fields.

 ## Custom Fields